vogelrh/AirSense/README.md

 ## Intro

-This app is designed to run on a Linux SBC such as the Raspberry Pi Zero and will continuously send air quality data from the [BME680 sensor](https://www.bosch-sensortec.com/en/bst/products/all_products/bme680) and the [Plantower PMS5003](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) sensor across a MQTT channel.
+This app is designed to run on a SBC such as the Raspberry Pi Zero and will continuously send air quality data from the [BME680 sensor](https://www.bosch-sensortec.com/en/bst/products/all_products/bme680) and the [Plantower PMS5003](http://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) sensor across a MQTT channel.

 The BME680 sensor is an air quality sensor that measures temperature, pressure, humidity and organic volatiles, and communicates via an I2C bus (0x76 or 0x77).
 The AirSense code utilizes the